 Sometimes an X-ray exam may be performed to visualize the ulcer.
 A liquid containing a metal element called barium is ingested for this procedure.
 If an ulcer is found, the physician may look inside the digestive tract with endoscope, a flexible tube with a camera and light attached.

 Treatment of stomach ulcers consists of killing H. pylori and decreasing the amount of acid in the stomach.
 This requires several types of medications.

 Physicians may prescribe several antibiotics at once, or use a combination drug such as Helidac to kill H. pylori.
 Helidac contains two antibiotics along with an acid-reducing drug and a medication that protects stomach tissue.

 Drugs called acid blockers (for example, Pepcid) and antacids may be recommended to decrease the levels of stomach acid.
-Another option are so so-called proton pump inhibitors.
-These work by blocking cellular pumps that release acid into the stomach.
+Other medicines, called proton pump inhibitors, such as Prilosec and Prevacid, are another option.
+They work by blocking cellular pumps that release acid into the stomach.